 As a result, commercial plumbing fixtures are much sturdier and longer-lasting than residential plumbing fixtures.
 They're also installed differently and have code requirements that vary from residential plumbing fixtures.

 Scale and Size

 Perhaps the biggest difference between residential and commercial plumbing is the sheer size of the projects.
 Everything from the buildings to the pipes to everything in between is bigger with commercial plumbing than with residential plumbing.
 The largest pipes that a residential plumber sees are usually no more than 3 to 4 inches in diameter.

 However, in commercial plumbing, it's not uncommon to run into pipes that are two or three times as large.
 The water lines are usually larger, more numerous, and operate at higher pressures than residential plumbing water lines.
 Because the buildings are larger, locating various drain lines and water lines in commercial plumbing is also more challenging.

 Finally, the maintenance needs in commercial plumbing are very different from those of residential plumbing.
 Commercial properties require regular maintenance, sometimes on a daily basis.
 However, if the building doesn't have a regular maintenance man, plumbing needs often go unnoticed.

 For that reason, it's crucial that commercial property owners consider getting regular plumbing inspections to make sure everything's working as it should.
-Even if you don't have an immediate problem, contact us at 1-800-Plumber + Air for a commercial plumbing inspection.
+Even if you don't have an immediate problem, contact us at 1-800-Plumber +Air of Clearwater for a commercial plumbing inspection.
 We'll catch issues before they have a chance to cause a problem!